eyalFischel/maakaf-stats/CONTRIBUTING.md

 - Please make sure to update tests as appropriate.
 - Check that your changes do not break existing functionality.
-- Please use the Makefile to follow our style guidelinesץ
+- Please use the Makefile to follow our style guidelines.

 Thank you for contributing, happy coding!